Applications and Forms:

 - Any person who has a minimum of two years’ full-time experience as a legal secretary, or equivalent as approved by the Certifying Board, may apply to take the examination.

-- Membership in Legal Secretaries, Incorporated is not a requirement to sit for the examination.
+- Membership in Legal Professionals, Incorporated (LPI)is not a requirement to sit for the examination.

 The examination is given in March and September each year, usually on the third Saturday of the month.